 The curriculum was first piloted and evaluated at Bard Early College High School in Manhattan in Spring 2018, and then was expanded to five schools within the San Francisco Unified School District during the 2018-2019 school year.
 Based on feedback from students, educators and parents following the pilots, the curriculum was revised to increase its resonance, value and efficacy.

 Unlike abstinence-only programs, Safety First is based on the philosophy of harm reduction.
-While the primary goal is still the same—to discourage young people from using alcohol and other drugs—Safety First takes it one step further and provides teens with essential information to keep themselves and their friends safe if and when they do encounter these substances.
+While the curriculum foregrounds abstinence as the safest possible choice for young people to make regarding substance use, Safety First goes so much beyond that – by actually providing teens with essential information to keep themselves and their friends safe if and when they do encounter alcohol or other drugs.

 The curriculum comes at an extremely vital time when the U.S. is experiencing its worst public health crisis in decades, with nearly 70,000 American lives being lost to accidental overdose in 2018 alone.
 Drug overdose is now the leading cause of death among Americans under 50.